 Why they’ll love it: Many travelers (including myself) would love to scrapbook but simply don’t have the time.
 There are a ton of websites where you can print Instagram photos in a bunch of creative ways.
 If you really want bonus points on this gift, put all of the photos in a scrapbook and buy them interesting pens from the craft store so they can write down memories that go with every photo.
 (It’ll be something they open again and again for years to come.)

 Why I love it: No Tex-Mex or chain Chinese food places!
 Find some local mom-and-pop family-owned restaurants from around the world.
 The travelers in your life would love to try some Ethiopian or Peruvian food made by someone’s grandma, I promise.

 Why I love it: Passport holders by themselves are ok.
-But a wallet where we can put 1-2 passports, credit cards, cash, and plane tickets?
+But one that functions as a wallet where you can have an easily viewable vaccine card?
 Imagine how much easier this will make the next flight.

 Why I love it: Hostels and AirBNBs often cut corners to stay competitive.
 This wifi range extender is portable and universal for digital nomads who work when traveling.
-(Plus, it’ll work great if they’re sitting at home long-term and waiting for the pandemic to end.)
+(Plus, it’ll work great if they’re travelers stuck at home for now.)